jaegertracing/documentation/content/docs/1.8/_index.md

 * Service dependency analysis
 * Performance / latency optimization

-We published a blog post, [Evolving Distributed Tracing at Uber](https://eng.uber.com/distributed-tracing/), where we explain the history and reasons for the architectural choices made in Jaeger.
+Uber published a blog post, [Evolving Distributed Tracing at Uber](https://eng.uber.com/distributed-tracing/), where they explain the history and reasons for the architectural choices made in Jaeger.

 ## Features